lucianoayres/chatty-ai/README.md

 ### 🎭 Pre-built Agents

-Chatty comes with two sets of ready-to-use agents:

-#### 💻 Built-in Agents

-A diverse roster of [pre-installed agents](cmd/chatty/agents) comes with Chatty:
+Chatty comes with a diverse roster of [pre-installed agents](cmd/chatty/agents):

 - **Einstein**: Discuss the mysteries of the universe
 - **Ada**: Explore the art of coding and computation